minburg/vst-kick-synth/README.md

 #### **Core (Pitch)**
 The fundamental tone of the kick is shaped here.
 - **Tune:** Sets the fundamental frequency (the "note") of the kick.
+- **Mode:** Selects the oscillator waveform type.
+All modes stay within a low-harmonic, sub-focused character — think processed and filtered sine waves rather than raw harmonics:
+    1. **Sine:** A pure sine wave.
+Clean, classic, full control.
+    2. **Octave:** Sine blended with an octave-up partial (2×) at 50 %.
+Adds presence and punch in the 80–200 Hz sweep range.
+Both partials track the pitch envelope together.
+    3. **Fifth:** Sine blended with a perfect fifth (1.5×) at 35 %.
+Gives a tuned, musical sub character — like a resonant body instead of extra harmonics.
+    4. **Warm:** Sine passed through a gentle `tanh` soft-clipper.
+Adds only odd harmonics (3rd ≈ 8 %, 5th ≈ 1 %), similar to the warmth of a lightly driven tube stage.
+    5. **Sub:** Sine blended with a sub-octave (0.5×) at 40 %.
+Doubles the perceived low-end mass for deep, rumbling kicks.
 - **Sweep:** Controls the amount of downward pitch envelope.
 Higher values create a more pronounced "zap" or "click" at the start.
 - **Decay:** Determines how long it takes for the pitch to sweep from high to low.
 - **Instability:** Introduces subtle, analog-style pitch drift for a less sterile sound.